Don't Miss Out, Sign Up Now!

 Eggnog can be a hot topic over the holidays.
 Some tend to think it’s a disgusting concoction, while the rest of us are swooned by it’s thick creamy nutmeg-y loveliness, that may or may not remind you of a socially acceptable way of drinking of something comparable to pancake batter, laced with booze.
-If you simply can’t get enough of eggnog (pfft, as if one can get enough!) then here’s some recipes to get the eggnog party going all season long in recipes that aren’t just for sipping.
+If you simply can’t get enough of eggnog (pfft, as if one can get enough!) then here’s some recipes to get the eggnog party going all season long.

 These are a really fun idea for making a cookie, that’s not quite a cookie.
 They’re light and airy and will be gorgeously displayed on a dessert table over the holidays.
 With buttercream filling that’s laced with eggnog and rum flavoring, they’ll melt right in your mouth.